○ 10 min read

 Harness the Power of the Sun

-Getting early morning sun is great for balancing your circadian rhythm, and it is also safer than the sunlight later in the day, which will have more intense UVA/UVB rays.
-Protect yourself when you are in the sun for prolonged periods and between the hours of 10 a.m. and 4 p.m.
-It’s recommended to get 10-30 minutes of early morning light several days a week to get enough healthy sunshine to promote better energy.
+Getting early morning sun is great for your circadian rhythm, and it is also safer than the sunlight later in the day, which will have more intense UVA/UVB rays.
+It’s recommended to get 10-30 minutes of early morning light several days a week to get enough healthy sunshine to promote energy.

 Don’t let life’s burdens weigh you down!
-There are some stressful things in life that are unavoidable, but some of the ways we respond to daily stress are in our control.
-Managing this common stress before you get to a breaking point will help keep you feeling in control and reduce overwhelming feelings.
-Typical stress can be distracting, and giving a lot of emotional energy to worrisome issues can leave you feeling drained.
+There are some stressful things in life that are unavoidable, but some of the ways we respond to them are in our control.
+Managing this before you get to a breaking point will help keep you feeling in control and reduce overwhelming feelings.
+Giving a lot of emotional energy to worrisome issues can leave you feeling drained.
 Apprehension can affect your athletic performance and make it difficult to focus.

-Everyday stress can build up quickly if it isn’t released, and exercise is a great way to let it go.
+Exercise is a great way to let tough days go.
 Sometimes taking a different approach to your workout and doing something fun or trying different types of physical activity can get you into a different state of mind and help you blow off steam.
 Yoga, rollerblading, taking your dog for a run, dancing (you don’t have to be a great dancer to enjoy this one), frisbee golf, kayaking, hiking, or pickleball are just a few ideas.

 Cold Plunge/Ice Baths